Bill Mitchell was pointing out an inconvenient truth when he said “Progressives are neoliberals in disguise / Greens are neoliberals on bikes”!

 Follow us at Pure MMT For The 100% https://www.facebook.com/PureMMT/

 P.S.
-If you want to learn how money works, then you need to learn how money trades, so follow MINETHIS1 and his REAL MACRO instructors:
+If you want to learn how money works, then you need to learn how money trades, so follow MINETHIS1 at REAL MACRO: